mobi-css/getmobicss.com/src/docs/introduction.md

 <link rel="stylesheet" href="https://unpkg.com/mobi.css/dist/mobi.min.css" />
 ```

-This will include the basic classes, actually it's a collections of Mobi.css plugins, you can find the usage in each page:
+This will include the basic classes, actually it's a collections of Mobi.css plugins with the [base theme](https://github.com/mobi-css/mobi-theme-base), you can find the usage in each page:

 - [Reset](reset.html)
 - [Top Gap](top-gap.html)